Abdelrhmansersawy/Competitive-Programming/README.md

 ## Hi 👋

 I'm **Abdelrhman Sersawy**.
-I'm obsseded into **competitive programming**, you know?
+I'm obsessed into **competitive programming**, you know?
 I love diving into advanced data structures and algorithms, and I get a kick out of sharing that knowledge with others.
 <br><br>
 ## 🏆 Some of my achievement in the competitive programming world
 - Qualified to the **Africa & Arab Collegiate Programming Championship** (ACPC) 2023.